What is IB and why is it important?

 As mentioned earlier, the Diploma isn’t the only program the IBO has to offer.
 There’s also a Primary School program, Middle School program, and Career-related Program, and not all IB schools offer all of them.

-When searching for a school, make sure you check that it offers the IB Diploma Program, which starts in your penultimate year of high school.
+When searching for a school, make sure you check that it offers the IB Diploma Program, which starts in your penultimate year of high school (year 11 if you’re in Australia, or year 12 if you’re in New Zealand).

 However, the IB Diploma isn’t the only option when it comes to gaining university entry.
 You can also pursue the IB Certificate by taking individual IB subjects, which you would complete in addition to, not in place of, your school’s curriculum.